Transfer Student Admissions

 All transfer students are considered for admission on a space-available, competitive basis.

 In making transfer admission decisions, the admissions office reviews all academic information available: official transcripts of all college-level work and the high school record (or equivalent).
 Submission of standardized test scores such as the SAT or the ACT is not required for transfer candidates.

-Transfer candidates are subject to the minimum entrance requirements outlined for first-year candidates, including the specific college’s or school’s additional requirements.
+Transfer candidates are subject to the minimum entrance requirements, including the specific college’s or school’s additional requirements.
 Any entrance requirement not fulfilled in high school can be met by an equivalent semester-long college course prior to admission to UVM.

 For transfer candidates who have earned fewer than twenty-one college-level semester credits, the quality of the high school record and course rigor is reviewed in conjunction with the college record.
 After twenty-one earned semester credits, the college grade point average and course selection are the most important factors in a decision.
 The admissions office still reviews the high school record to determine if all university-wide entrance requirements have been met.
 Students who were wait-listed or denied admission previously as high school students should be working toward completion of a minimum of twenty-one credits at the point of applying to UVM.